 Almonds are the most popular nuts in the United States.
 A favorite of dieters, in recent years almonds have become famous for their versatility and health benefits.

-According to the U.S. Department of Agriculture, Americans’ demand for almonds has increased 220 percent since 2005.
-In 2012, Americans ate an average of 2 lbs.
-(907 grams) of almonds each, while they ate half a pound (227 g) of walnuts, about a third of a pound (136 g) of pecans and 1.2 lbs.
-(544 g) of all other nuts, including hazelnuts, macadamias, pistachios, Brazil nuts and cashews.
+According to the U.S. Department of Agriculture, Americans' demand for almonds has increased over 400 percent since 1980.
+In 2016, Americans ate an average of 1.8 lbs.
+(816 grams) of almonds each.

 There's good reason for the love affair.
 "Almonds have been studied extensively for their benefits on heart health, diabetes, and weight management," said Jenny Heap, a registered dietitian with the Almond Board of California.
 "The unique nutrient combination of almonds — plant-based protein, fiber and monounsaturated fats, plus key nutrients like vitamin E and magnesium — help make them a heart-healthy snack."